libp2p/js-libp2p-devtools/README.md

   - Bonus points for letting the user define their own graphs a la Graphana/Prometheus
   - More bonus points for being able to export/import graph configs
 1. Dynamic panels
-  - We should be able to inspect the libp2p node's configured services and, for example, only show a DHT tab if the DHT is configured
+  - We should be able to inspect the libp2p node's configured services (or protocols?) and, for example, only show a DHT tab if the DHT is configured
 1. Light theme support
   - There are partial overrides for light theme font/background/border colours but we need better detection of when it's enabled
 1. ??? more features here